The Real Housewives: History

 In May 2008, the fourth installment in the franchise, The Real Housewives of New Jersey, was announced before the announcement of the Atlanta installment.
 The first season aired on Bravo from May 12 to July 8, 2009.
 The original cast consisted of Dina Manzo, Teresa Giudice, Jacqueline Laurita, Caroline Manzo, and Danielle Staub.
 The show has had three spin-offs: Boys to Manzo, Manzo'd with Children and Teresa Checks In.

 In October 2009, the fifth installment in the franchise, The Real Housewives of D.C., was announced.
 The season aired on Bravo from August 5 to October 21, 2010.
-The cast consisted of Mary Amons, Lynda Erkiletian, Cat Ommanney, Michaele Salahi and Stacie Scott Turner.
-The show ended after one season, becoming the first franchise to be canceled; its cancellation came after one of the cast members, Salahi, and her husband Tareq caused controversy by successfully entering the White House uninvited for a state dinner while being filmed for the show.
+The cast consisted of Mary Amons, Lynda Erkiletian, Cat Ommanney, Michaele Salahi, and Stacie Scott Turner.
+The show ended after one season, becoming the first franchise to be canceled; its cancellation came after one of the cast members, Salahi, and her husband, Tareq, caused controversy by successfully entering the White House uninvited for a state dinner while being filmed for the show.

+Teresa Giudice, Kyle Richards, and Tamra Judge serve as the longest-reigning cast members of The Real Housewives franchise.

 In March 2010, the sixth installment in the franchise, The Real Housewives of Beverly Hills, was announced.
 The first season aired on Bravo from October 14, 2010, to February 15, 2011.
-The original cast consisted of Taylor Armstrong, Camille Grammer, Adrienne Maloof, Kim Richards, Kyle Richards and Lisa Vanderpump.
+The original cast consisted of Taylor Armstrong, Camille Grammer, Adrienne Maloof, Kim Richards, Kyle Richards, and Lisa Vanderpump.
 The show has had three spin-offs: Vanderpump Rules, Vanderpump Dogs, and Vanderpump Villa.
-Vanderpump Rules has itself had three additional spin-offs: Vanderpump Rules After Show, and Vanderpump Rules: Jax & Brittany Take Kentucky, and The Valley, a show which premiered on March 19, 2024.
+Vanderpump Rules has had three additional spin-offs: Vanderpump Rules After Show, Vanderpump Rules: Jax & Brittany Take Kentucky, and The Valley, a show that premiered on March 19, 2024.

 In March 2010, the network ordered a show titled Miami Social Club, which would serve as a reconstruction of Miami Social.
-The show was later re-titled to The Real Housewives of Miami, becoming the seventh installment in the franchise.
+The show was later retitled as The Real Housewives of Miami and became the seventh installment in the franchise.
 The first season aired on Bravo from February 22 to April 5, 2011.
-The original cast consisted of Lea Black, Adriana de Moura, Alexia Echevarria, Marysol Patton, Larsa Pippen and Cristy Rice.
-The cast added Lisa Hochstein, Joanna Krupa, Ana Quincoces and Karent Sierra as housewives in season 2.
+The original cast consisted of Lea Black, Adriana de Moura, Alexia Echevarria, Marysol Patton, Larsa Pippen, and Cristy Rice.
+The cast added Lisa Hochstein, Joanna Krupa, Ana Quincoces, and Karent Sierra as housewives in season 2.
 After an eight-year hiatus following season 3, the fourth season aired on Peacock from December 16, 2021, to March 10, 2022.
-The rebooted cast consisted of Guerdy Abraira, Lisa Hochstein, Julia Lemigova, Nicole Martin, Alexia Nepola née Echevarria and Larsa Pippen.
+The rebooted cast consisted of Guerdy Abraira, Lisa Hochstein, Julia Lemigova, Nicole Martin, Alexia Nepola née Echevarria, and Larsa Pippen.
 The show has had one spin-off: Havana Elsa.